 Recorded accompaniment may be used.
 A back up device is recommended.

-18. No singing is allowed on backing tracks used for choirs, singing and Song & Dance Sections.
+18. No singing is allowed on backing tracks used for choirs and singing classes.

 19. Conductors must not sing or speak with any choir if they are not of the age of the section.

 20. No competitor shall address the Adjudicator or audience from the stage or auditorium.

 Discussion with the Adjudicator about competitors or the competition is strictly prohibited except by committee members.

 21. Competitors desiring stage furnishing must provide them at their own expense.
 Stage properties must be a type that can be quickly removed, leaving the stage free of debris.